jclouds/jclouds-site/start/compute.md

 We previously had a class called Size which held a combination of size and hardware configuration data.
 While simple, it limited our ability to address fine grained concerns, as it assumed there is only a single disk, processor, etc. Our new Hardware type is much more robust, while still extremely simple to use.
-While mounted volume information is read-only at the moment, expect us to add portability over systems like EBS and vCloud volumes in the near future.
+While mounted volume information is read-only at the moment, expect us to add portability over systems like EBS in the near future.

 ### Usage